VIDA-NYU/openclean/docs/blog/blog.md

 ### Datasets and Streams

 The dataset is available for download via the [Socrata Open Data API (SODA)](https://dev.socrata.com/).
 To download the dataset, **openclean** includes a SODA wrapper that provides access to all datasets available via the API using their unique identifier.
 The parking violations dataset, for example, has the unique identifier `jt7v-77mi`.
-The identifier is part of the dataste Url https://data.cityofnewyork.us/City-Government/Parking-Violations-Issued-Fiscal-Year-2014/jt7v-77mi.
+The identifier is part of the dataset Url https://data.cityofnewyork.us/City-Government/Parking-Violations-Issued-Fiscal-Year-2014/jt7v-77mi.
 The following code downloads the dataset in tab-delimited CSV format and stores it in a local file called `jt7v-77mi.tsv.gz`.

 ```python
 import gzip